exenza/jekylldemo/index.markdown

 Thanks to ECR (Elastic Container Registry) we are going to use a custom Docker with only the Ruby environment installed and pre-configured with Bundler!

-The final architecture shown below can build our website in 40seconds, now that is a great improvement!
+The final architecture shown below can build our website in less than a minute, now that is a great improvement!

 ![](/uploads/3.png)